Seneca-ICTOER/SPO600/docs/B-Labs/lab3.md

 ### Write it!

-Write the code for your selected program in the 6502 Emulator (ADD LINK).
+Write the code for your selected program in the [6502 Emulator](/G-6502/6502-emulator.md).

 It can be helpful and fun to write this code with one or two other people in a live session.
 Acknowledge each person's input, and add your own customizations or tweaks.